 We understand and encourage our students to work to the best of their ability and put forth 100% effort on all academic assignments, including class quizzes and tests.
 We also realize that our students are still children and should not be expected to have perfect scores on every assignment.
 However, there are times when a student may fail to demonstrate mastery of material.
-To address this concern and to maintain academic standards, listed below are the requirements and stipulations concerning retesting:
+To address this concern and to maintain academic standards, the classroom teacher may offer or require a retest at their discretion.
+The retest will be equal in length and content as the original test and will be completed during the study hall class to minimize missing another instructional class.
+Retest should be completed within two weeks of return of original test.